NVIDIA/aistore/docs/cli/bucket.md

      * ais ls gs://abc --template images/                     - list all objects from the virtual subdirectory called "images";
      * ais ls gs://abc --prefix images/                       - same as above (for more examples, see '--template' below);
    with in-cluster vs remote content comparison (diff):
-     * ais ls s3://abc --check-versions           - for each remote object in s3://abc: check whether it has identical in-cluster copy, and show missing objects
+     * ais ls s3://abc --check-versions           - for each remote object in s3://abc: check whether it has identical in-cluster copy and show missing objects
-     * ais ls s3://abc --check-versions --cached  - for each in-cluster object in s3://abc: check whether it has identical remote copy, and show deleted objects with summary (stats):
+     * ais ls s3://abc --check-versions --cached  - for each in-cluster object in s3://abc: check whether it has identical remote copy and show deleted objects with summary (stats):
      * ais ls s3 --summary                   - for each s3 bucket in the cluster: print object numbers and total size(s);